 #8 Hugh McColl built the Charlotte Transit Center so buses wouldn’t line up outside of his headquarters (Bank of America).

-#10 The Time Warner Cable Arena was almost never built after a public referendum failed to pass in 2001 – the city decided to ignore the public and built it anyway.
+#10 The Spectrum Center was almost never built after a public referendum failed to pass in 2001 – the city decided to ignore the public and built it anyway.

 #11 The 1994 NCAA Final Four was held in Charlotte at the Charlotte Coliseum (where the original Hornets played).
 Arkansas beat Duke.